bburan/OHRC-data-club/prior.md

 ## Wednesday, September 26 8:30am to 9:30am in HRC 0405
 * Eliot Smith (60 min.) - Preliminary data talk - Mutation of the Transcription Factor MINT/Split Ends (Spen) Causes Hearing and Balance Deficits in Danio rerio.

+## Wednesday, November 14 8:30am to 9:30am in HRC 0405
+* Jesyin Lai (30 min.) - Preliminary data talk - Effects of Vagus Nerve Stimulation (VNS) on Auditory Learning and Activity in Auditory Cortex.
+* Tess Koerner (30 min.) - Preliminary data talk - Exploring Relationships Between Speech Understanding and Auditory ERPs.”Title to be announced.